snowplow/snowplowanalytics.com/_posts/2018-07-03-snowplow-r107-trypillia-released/index.md

 <h2 id="marketo">3.
 Marketo webhook support</h2>

-Marketo lets you track webhook events emitted by [Marketo][marketo-website], a SaaS marketing automation system.
+Support for [Marketo][marketo-website] lets you track webhook events emitted by their SaaS marketing automation system.
 This functionality will allow you to ensure that different campaigns you setup are correctly tracked by Snowplow.

 For help setting up the Marketo webhook, refer to the [Marketo webhook setup guide][marketo-setup].